VOLTTRON/volttron/docs/source/platform-features/web-api/platforms/agent-endpoints.rst

       calls to agents running on the platform.
     * `Status <agents/status-endpoints.html>`_: Endpoints for determining or clearing the status information for agents running on the platform.
+    * `Tag <platforms/agents/tag-endpoints.html>`_: Endpoints for getting, setting, and deleting the tag of agents.

 .. attention::
     All Platforms Agents endpoints require a JWT bearer token obtained through the